 Open carefully and don’t burn yourself on the steam escaping!
 This piece cooked for about 14 – 15 minutes.

-Serve the fish, throw away the foil.
+Serve the Salmon Cooked on the Grill, throw away the foil.
 No messy pan to clean.
 Enjoy!